open4dfoundation/Open4D/README.md

 - **TSMC** — Time-Varying 4D Scene Mesh Compression
 - **TVMC** — Time-Varying Mesh Compression
 - **Unity Decoder Plugin** - a 4D mesh decoder plugin for Unity that can run on XR headsets like Meta Quest3

+## Future Modules (Additional modules are expected to evolve independently on top of the core API.)
 - **ARAP Volume Tracking** — deformation-aware temporal alignment
 - **Temporal Mesh Editing** — structured editing of dynamic geometry

-(Additional modules are expected to evolve independently on top of the core API.)

 ---